 Is It Necessary That You Get PRP With A Hair Transplant?

 The whole procedure shocks the scalp so much that many people experience temporary hair shedding after getting a hair transplant.
 Even though you will recover from it on your own after some time, PRP can help boost growth.
-PRP and hair transplant can be done together if you so desire.
+PRP and hair transplant (even a stem cell hair transplant) can be done together if you so desire.

 Should You Get PRP Therapy Before Hair Transplant?